-VOC's: Man-made chemicals used as solvents, degreasers and gasoline components.
+VOCs: Man-made chemicals used as solvents, degreasers and gasoline components.
 Examples include benzene, methyl tertiary butyl ether (MTBE) and vinyl chloride.
+All VOCs analyzed in 2018 were below the minimum detection limit and results are considered zero.

 Pesticides: Man-made chemicals used to control pests, weeds and fungus.
 Common sources include land application and manufacturing of pesticides.
 Examples include herbicides such as atrazine and insecticides such as chlordane.